ryantheEng/compound-ROI/README.md

 ![Value](/outputs/accrued_value.png)

 Using this data, we are able to calculate a theoretical ROI for a month, and for a year.
+We can see from the above data that the value accrued from the stables is over 10x that of WBTC and WETH.

 ![ROI Month](/outputs/roi_month.png)